snoyberg/haskell-inside-out/SLIDES.md

 * `print` affects the state of the world (changes the console)
 * `getString` is affected by the state of the world (user input)
-* Can we somehow represent that concept in a "purely function" way?
+* Can we somehow represent that concept in a "purely functional" way?
 * Can we create some data dependency out of this?

 ----